 And this doesn’t always mean financial blessings.
 The principles can be applied to any aspect of life.
-At The Ho Tai Way--A School for Recovery, we use this philosophy to focus our curriculum.
+At The Ho Tai Way – Recovery for Women, we use this philosophy to focus our curriculum.
 These elements define our goals:

 - Prosperity--living an addiction-free lifestyle

 - Abundance--broadening mental and emotional horizons (of mind, body, and spirit)

 Addiction steals from you.
 It steals your health, your mind, and your honor.
 An addiction-free lifestyle gives you a foundation for restoring your respect, compassion, honesty, generosity, and humility.

 Wealth isn’t money, it’s recognizing the gifts that you have in your life and putting them to use.

 Joy doesn’t mean you have a lot of things to make you happy.
 It means you appreciate the gifts you have.
 You approach life with gratitude.

 Abundance means striving to broaden your horizons--this can be knowledge, wisdom, faith, or emotions.
 If you seek out new experiences and realizing the richness in those things, you can’t help but experience abundance.

 When you have gratitude for the gifts in your life--a day of sobriety, a good meal, a fascinating lesson...you attract more good things.